kelbyludwig/kel.bz/content/post/lattices.md

 In a GGH keypair, a public key is a "bad" basis and a private key is a "good" basis.
 A "good" basis is a close to orthogonal with short basis vectors.
-There are algorithms for approximating CVP for a "good" basis.
+There exist algorithms for approximating CVP for a "good" basis.
 One such algorithm is called Babai's Closest Vector algorithm.

 Babai's algorithm takes a point `w` and a set of basis vectors `[v1, ... , vn]`